 Jean Valjean, who had no recollection of this promise, stood confounded.
 The bishop had laid much stress upon these words as he uttered them.
 He continued solemnly:

 "Jean Valjean, my brother: you belong no longer to evil, but to good.
 It is your soul that I am buying for you.
-I am withdrawing it from dark thoughts and the spirit of perdition (eternal damnation BW), and I am giving it to God!"
+I am withdrawing it from dark thoughts and the spirit of perdition, and I am giving it to God!"

 The bishop knew everything really belongs to God.
 In an extraordinary act of pardon and blessing, he saw beyond the outward man to the inward man of who Jean Valjean really was as made in the image of God.

-We all thirst for that pardon and blessing.
+Do you thirst for that pardon and blessing?